-- (1) Zones are shown on the Scheme Map according to the legend on the Scheme Map. - (2) The objectives of each zone are as follows -
+(1) Zones are shown on the Scheme Map according to the legend on the Scheme Map.

+(2) The objectives of each zone are as follows-

-Table 2 - Zone objectives
+Table 2-Zone objectives

-Zone name Objectives Commercial To provide for a range of shops, offices, restaurants and other commercial outlets in defined townsites or activity centres.
-To maintain the compatibility with the general streetscape or to improve the existing streetscape, for all new buildings in terms of scale, height, style, materials, street alignment and design of facades.
-To ensure that development is not detrimental to the amenity of adjoining owners or residential properties in the locality.
-District Centre To provide a community focal point for people, services, employment and leisure that are highly accessible and do not adversely impact on adjoining residential areas.
-To provide for district centres to focus on weekly needs and services for a wider district catchment.
-To provide a broad range of employment opportunities to encourage diversity within the Centre.
-To ensure a mix of commercial and residential development, which provides for activity and accessibility at the street level and supports the provision of public transport and pedestrian links.
-To encourage a wide range of different types of residential accommodation, including medium to high density residential, General Industry to meet the diverse needs of the community.
-To provide for a broad range of industrial, service and storage activities which, by the nature of their operations, should be isolated from residential and other sensitive land uses.
-To accommodate industry that would not otherwise comply with the performance standards of light industry.
-Seek to manage impacts such as noise, dust and odour within the zone.
-Industrial Development To designate land for future industrial development.
-To provide a basis for future detailed planning in accordance with the structure planning provisions of this Scheme.
-Light Industry To provide for a range of industrial uses and service industries generally compatible with urban areas, that cannot be located in commercial zones.
-To ensure that where any development adjoins zoned or developed residential properties, the development is suitably set back, screened or otherwise treated so as not to detract from the residential amenity.
+Zone name Objectives Commercial • To provide for a range of shops, offices, restaurants and other commercial outlets in defined townsites or activity centres. • To maintain the compatibility with the general streetscape or to improve the existing streetscape, for all new buildings in terms of scale, height, style, materials, street alignment and design of facades. • To ensure that development is not detrimental to the amenity of adjoining owners or residential properties in the locality.
+District Centre • To provide a community focal point for people, services, employment and leisure that are highly accessible and do not adversely impact on adjoining residential areas. • To provide for district centres to focus on weekly needs and services for a wider district catchment. • To provide a broad range of employment opportunities to encourage diversity within the Centre. • To ensure a mix of commercial and residential development, which provides for activity and accessibility at the street level and supports the provision of public transport and pedestrian links. • To encourage a wide range of different types of residential accommodation, including medium to high density residential, to meet the diverse needs of the community.
+General Industry • To provide for a broad range of industrial, service and storage activities which, by the nature of their operations, should be isolated from residential and other sensitive land uses. • To accommodate industry that would not otherwise comply with the performance standards of light industry. • Seek to manage impacts such as noise, dust and odour within the zone.
+Industrial To designate land for future industrial development.
+Development • To provide a basis for future detailed planning in accordance with the structure planning provisions of this Scheme.
+Light Industry • To provide for a range of industrial uses and service industries generally compatible with urban areas, that cannot be located in commercial zones. • To ensure that where any development adjoins zoned or developed residential properties, the development is suitably set back, screened or otherwise treated so as not to detract from the residential amenity.
+Mixed Use • To provide for a wide variety of active uses on street level which are compatible with residential and other non-active uses on upper levels. • To allow for the development of a mix of varied but compatible land uses such as housing, offices, showrooms, amusement centres, eating establishments and appropriate industrial activities which do not generate nuisances detrimental to the amenity of the district or to the health, welfare and safety of its residents.
+Priority Agriculture • To identify land of State, regional or local significance for food production purposes. • To retain priority agricultural land for agricultural purposes. • To limit the introduction of sensitive land uses which may compromise existing, future and potential agricultural production.